THCLab/cesrox/said/README.md

 Module `sad` provides trait `SAD` that has function:
 - `compute_digest` - computes the Self Addressing Identifier of a data structure, places it in a chosen field, and returns `Self` with the updated field,
-- `derivative` - returns data that are used for SAID computation.
+- `derivation_data` - returns data that are used for SAID computation.

 Derive macro can be used for implementing `SAD` trait for structures.
 It allows the user to choose which fields will be replaced by the computed Self Addressing Identifier.
 ### Example